mame82/lmidns/README.md

 So we could resolve the same hostname to two different IP addresses, which allows to bypass SOP in DNS rebinding based attacks.

-Usually the first IP delivers a JS payload, which tries to constantly access the same hostname via JS (respecting the SOP).
-As soon as the hostname resolves to the former arbitrary IP (after timeout), the JS ends up accessing a potential target (still with respect to the SOP).
+Usually the first IP delivers a JS payload via HTTP, which tries to constantly access the same hostname via (f.e. via XHR respecting the SOP).
+As soon as the timeout is reached, the hostname resolves to the former arbitrary IP.
+The (still running) JS ends up accessing the potential target (still with respect to the SOP, as we haven't changed the hostname we're targeting).

 ## Install
 `go get github.com/mame82/lmidns`